uspki/policies/certificate-policy.md

 ### 7.1.1 Version number(s)
 Certificates shall be of type X.509 v3.

 ### 7.1.2 Certificate Content and Extensions; Application of RFC 5280
-This section specifies the additional requirements for Certificate content and extensions for Certificates generated after the Effective Date.

-#### 7.1.2.1 Root CA Certificate
-**a. basicConstraints (required)**
-**Required/Optional:** Required
-This extension shall appear as a critical extension.
-The cA field shall be set true.
-The pathLenConstraint field shall not be present.

-**b. keyUsage (required)**
-**Required/Optional:** Required
-This extension shall be present and shall be marked critical.
-Bit positions for keyCertSign and cRLSign shall be set.
-If the Root CA Private Key is used for signing OCSP responses, then the digitalSignature bit shall be set.

-**c. certificatePolicies**
-**Required/Optional/Prohibited:** Prohibited
-This extension shall not be present.

-**d. extendedKeyUsage**
-**Required/Optional/Prohibited:** Prohibited
-This extension shall not be present.

-**e.
-Subject Information / Subject Distinguished Name (required)**
-**Required/Optional:** Required
-See Section 7.1.4.3.1

-#### 7.1.2.2 Subordinate CA Certificate
-**a. certificatePolicies (required)**
-**Required/Optional:** Required
-This extension shall be present and should not be marked critical.

-  **certificatePolicies:policyIdentifier (required)**
-  **Required/Optional:** Required

-**b. cRLDistributionPoints (required)**
-**Required/Optional:** Required
-This extension shall be present and shall not be marked critical.
-It shall contain the HTTP URL of the CA's CRL service.
-The HTTP URL included shall be publicly accessible on the Internet.

-**c. authorityInformationAccess (required)**
-**Required/Optional:** Required
-This extension shall be present.
-It shall not be marked critical, and it shall contain the HTTP URL of the Issuing CA's OCSP responder (accessMethod = 1.3.6.1.5.5.7.48.1).
-It shall also contain the HTTP URL of the Issuing CA's certificate (accessMethod = 1.3.6.1.5.5.7.48.2).
-At least one instance of the Id-ad-caIssuers accessMethod (accessMethod = 1.3.6.1.5.5.7.48.2) shall be publicly accessible on the Internet and the artifacts served shall be in a BER or DER encoded "certs-only" CMS message as specified in [RFC2797]

-**d. basicConstraints (required)**
-**Required/Optional:** Required
-This extension shall be present and shall be marked critical.
-The cA field shall be set true.
-The pathLenConstraint field shall not be present.

-**e. keyUsage (required)**
-**Required/Optional:** Required
-This extension shall be present and shall be marked critical.
-Bit positions for keyCertSign and cRLSign shall be set.
-If the Subordinate CA Private Key is used for signing OCSP responses, then the digitalSignature bit shall be set.

-**f. nameConstraints (required)**
-**Required/Optional:** Required
-This extension shall be present.
-This extension shall be marked critical.
-See section 7.1.5.

-**g. extkeyUsage (required)**
-**Required/Optional:** Required
-This extension shall be present.
-This extension shall be marked non-critical.

-All Subordinate CA Certificates are to be Technically constrained in accordance with section 7.1.5.
-The value id-kp-serverAuth [RFC5280] shall be present, and the id-kp-clientAuth [RFC5280] may be present.

-Other values may be present consistent with use for server authentication, with approval by the FPKI PA.

-**h.
-Subject Information / Subject Distinguished Name (required)**
-**Required/Optional:** Required
-See Section 7.1.4.3.1

-#### 7.1.2.3 Subscriber Certificate
-**a. certificatePolicies (required)**
-**Required/Optional:** Required
-This extension shall be present and should not be marked critical.

-**certificatePolicies:policyIdentifier (required)**
-**Required/Optional:** Required
-A Policy Identifier, defined by the issuing CA, that indicates a Certificate Policy asserting the issuing CA's adherence to and compliance with these Requirements.

-**certificatePolicies:policyQualifiers:policyQualifierId (optional)**
-**Required/Optional:** Optional
-The extension should be present and is Recommended.
-  - id-qt 1 [RFC 5280].

-**certificatePolicies:policyQualifiers:qualifier:cPSuri (optional)**
-**Required/Optional:** Optional
-HTTP URL for the Subordinate CA's Certification Practice Statement, Relying Party Agreement or other pointer to online information provided by the CA.

-**b. cRLDistributionPoints (required)**
-**Required/Optional:** Required
-This extension shall be present.
-It shall not be marked critical, and it shall contain the HTTP URL of the Issuing CA's CRL service.

-**c. authorityInformationAccess (required)**
-**Required/Optional:** Required
-This extension shall be present.
-It shall not be marked critical, and it shall contain the HTTP URL of the Issuing CA's OCSP responder (accessMethod = 1.3.6.1.5.5.7.48.1).
-It shall also contain the HTTP URL of the Issuing CA's certificate (accessMethod = 1.3.6.1.5.5.7.48.2).

-**d. basicConstraints (required)**
-**Required/Optional:** Required
-This extension shall be present.
-The cA field shall not be true.

-**e. keyUsage (required)**
-**Required/Optional:** Required
-This extension shall be present and shall be marked critical.

-Subscriber certificates used for server authentication shall include digitalSignature, and may include keyEncipherment and / or keyAgreement.

-**f. extKeyUsage (required)**
-**Required/Optional:** Required
-This extension shall be present.
-It shall not be marked critical.

-Either the value id-kp-serverAuth [RFC5280] or id-kp-clientAuth [RFC5280] or both values shall be present. id-kp-emailProtection [RFC5280] and anyEKU shall not be present.

-Other values should not be present.
-Other values may be present consistent with use for server authentication, with approval by the FPKI PA.

-#### 7.1.2.4 All Certificates
-All other fields and extensions shall be set in accordance with RFC 5280.
-The CA shall not issue a Certificate that contains a keyUsage flag, extendedKeyUsage value, Certificate extension, or other data not specified in section 7.1.2.1, 7.1.2.2, or 7.1.2.3  unless the CA is aware of a reason for including the data in the Certificate and receives approval from the FPKIPA.
+Rules for the certificate content and extensions are included as Appendix D.

 CAs shall not issue a Certificate with:

 a.
-Extensions that do not apply in the context of the public Internet (such as an extendedKeyUsage value for a service that is only valid in the context of a privately managed network), unless:
+Extensions that do not apply in the context of the public Internet (such as an extendedKeyUsage value for a service that is only valid in the context of a privately managed network)
-i. such value falls within an OID arc for which the Applicant demonstrates ownership, or
-ii. the Applicant can otherwise demonstrate the right to assert the data in a public context; or

-b. semantics that, if included, will mislead a Relying Party about the certificate information verified by the CA (such as including extendedKeyUsage value for a smart card, where the CA is not able to verify that the corresponding Private Key is confined to such hardware due to remote issuance).
+b. semantics that, if included, will mislead a Relying Party about the certificate information verified by the CA

-#### 7.1.2.5 Application of RFC 5280
-For purposes of clarification, a Precertificate, as described in RFC 6962 - Certificate Transparency, shall not be considered to be a "certificate" subject to the requirements of RFC 5280 - Internet X.509 Public Key Infrastructure Certificate and Certificate Revocation List (CRL) Profile under this Certificate Policy and the CAB Forum Baseline Requirements.
+For purposes of clarification, a Precertificate, as described in RFC 6962 - Certificate Transparency, shall not be considered to be a "certificate" subject to the requirements of RFC 5280 under this CP.

 ### 7.1.3 Algorithm object identifiers
 CAs shall not issue Subscriber Certificates utilizing the SHA-1 hash algorithm.